Codecademy/docs/content/general/concepts/json/json.md

 Below are a few points regarding what should be avoided when using JSON format:

 - It is not useful to abide by an XML-like, "attribute vs. element" framework.
-JSON is only about "name-value" pairs.
+JSON is only about name-value pairs.
 - While the nesting of inner-JSON objects is possible, going more than two levels deep could get complicated.

 ## Example